Working independently can be very attractive for some people.

 - Be open to trying new things.
 Don’t assume you know what you like.
 You might be surprised!

 The first thing that may go when we are busy or stressed is attention to our own physical and mental health.
-Being aware of this tendency is the first step.
-There are many strategies that can also help.
+Being aware of this tendency is the first step but there are many strategies that can further help.

 Physical wellness strategies

 - Listen to your body.
 When you need to, take time to rest and heal.
 Do not just push through.

 - Consider techniques to improve your posture.